No evidence of fall in Covid rules compliance after Storey funeral, O’Neill says

 Notes by Ms O’Neill, who was then the deputy First Minister, were read out from a meeting on March 16 where she wrote “GB approach nightmare compared to rest of world”.

-She told the inquiry it was “absolutely” a decision by the Department of Health to stop contact tracing in mid-March.
+She told the inquiry it was “absolutely” a decision by the Department of Health to stop contact tracing in mid-March and that she believed it “wasn’t the right approach”.

-Ms O’Neill was asked about a note she had that the Department of Health would “prefer to use resources to combat Covid-19 rather than count, self-isolate for seven days first rather than testing”.

-“I think perhaps it could be characterised as a defensive statement that let’s not just count, let’s do something else.
-But I believe that, again, it wasn’t the right approach.”

-Ms O’Neill was asked by inquiry chairwoman Baroness Heather Hallett whether she was not listened to because of deep political divides in Northern Ireland.
+Ms O’Neill was asked by Baroness Hallett whether she was not listened to because of deep political divides in Northern Ireland.

 “The fact that we live on an island, the fact that we were one single epidemiological unit, that wasn’t factored into decision-making.